-We estimate that our share of the total expenses of the offering and the concurrent private placement, excluding underwriting discounts and commissions and placement agent fees, will be approximately \$4.5 million.
-We have agreed to reimburse the underwriters for certain of their expenses in an amount up to \$40,000 relating to the clearance of this offering with FINRA.
+We estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately .
+We have agreed to reimburse the underwriters for certain of their expenses in an amount up to \$\\$.

 We have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act.